lwYeo/SoliditySHA3Miner/SoliditySHA3Miner/Readme.txt

-  contract                Token contract address (default: 0xbtc contract address) hashrateUpdateInterval  Interval (miliseconds) for GPU hashrate logs (default: 30000) networkUpdateInterval   Interval (miliseconds) to scan for new work (default: 15000) kingAddress             Add MiningKing address to nounce, only CPU mining supported (default: none) address                 (Pool only) Miner's ethereum address (default: developer's address) privateKey              (Solo only) Miner's private key gasToMine               (Solo only) Gas price to mine in GWei (default: 5) pool                    (Pool only) URL of pool mining server (default: http://mike.rs:8080) secondaryPool           (Optional) URL of failover pool mining server devFee                  Set dev fee in percentage (default: 2%, minimum: 1.5%)
+  contract                Token contract address (default: 0xbtc contract address) hashrateUpdateInterval  Interval (miliseconds) for GPU hashrate logs (default: 30000) networkUpdateInterval   Interval (miliseconds) to scan for new work (default: 15000) kingAddress             Add MiningKing address to nonce, only CPU mining supported (default: none) address                 (Pool only) Miner's ethereum address (default: developer's address) privateKey              (Solo only) Miner's private key gasToMine               (Solo only) Gas price to mine in GWei (default: 5) pool                    (Pool only) URL of pool mining server (default: http://mike.rs:8080) secondaryPool           (Optional) URL of failover pool mining server logFile                 Enables logging of console output to '{appPath}\\Log\\{yyyy-MM-dd}.log' (default: false) devFee                  Set developer fee in percentage (default: 2%, minimum: 1.5%)

 NOTES
 Configuration is based on CLI (similar to ccminer), except ".abi" files are required for new tokens (You can manually create one and copy from etherscan.com -> Contract -> Code -> Contract ABI).